spiceai/cookbook/spark/README.md

-# Apache Spark Data Connector Recipe
+# Apache Spark Data Connector

 Spice can read data from a Spark instance.
 This guide will create an app, configure Spark to run locally, load and query a dataset.
 It assumes: